UCL-Biosciences/UCL-Biosciences-Image-Analysis/README.md

 ## Datasets
 We will use a combination of [publicly available benchmark datasets](https://bbbc.broadinstitute.org/image_sets) and data generated within Biosciences to test and demonstrate pipelines.

+There are a range of datasets on there, including [3D datasets](https://bbbc.broadinstitute.org/search/3D?) that look quite friendly ([e.g.](https://bbbc.broadinstitute.org/BBBC050).
+Please be clear about where data are downloaded from so others can reproduce the work.

 By running on different datasets, we will generate recommendations for a range of challenges and problems.
 Important as tutorials often only run on a single, simple test dataset.

 ## Collaboration